 Chicken keepers come up with creative ideas for “boredom busters” – entertainment to keep them happy and busy, especially in a confined run space.
 One example is hanging cabbages or wire baskets of greens at or just above beak height for them to pick at.
 There are also a variety of seedy treat-blocks that you can purchase, or even make your own!
 We get these ones on occasion – like when we are going out of town, which we’ll talk more about in a moment.
 The little blocks fit perfectly in a bird feeder suet holder that we hang from a tree or the wall of their run.

 In addition to the roost they sleep on in the coop, plan on having some roosts in their run or in the yard they spend time in.
-Chickens love to nap, and napping on roosts is DA BEST.
+Chickens love to nap, and napping on roosts is da best (says our girls).
 Or in a plump ball on the ground – the infamous “chicken loaf”.
 Sawhorses make GREAT roosts.
 I picked up a few at a garage sale, and we made one as well.
 It’s super easy to do!
 As a mega-roost, we assembled a branching “tree” in their run from the remnants of a dead tree we had to remove from the yard.

 The ground of the run can be anything from native dirt, sand, wood chips, pea gravel, or straw.
 You want something that has good drainage, so don’t put a run on top of a concrete slab for instance.
 Sand is nice because it’s kind of like kitty litter, and makes for easy work in picking up poop.
 Straw can keep a wet situation a little less soggy and muddy than just dirt alone, but can also get a bit messy with poop.
 If you go the wood chip route, avoid cedar.
 Cedar oils are reportedly toxic to chickens.
 We use a mix of shredded redwood mulch and small redwood bark in the back yard where they range, and coarse washed concrete sand in the run.

 Or, maybe only supervised free range?
 We already talked a bit about predators, but whether or not you have daytime predators isn’t the only factor to consider when determining what kind of ranging plan you want to enforce on your budding homestead.
-For example, if you hope to free range, do you have a garden in the same area you plan to allow them?
+For example, if you hope to free range, do you have a garden, nice landscaping, or plants you care about in the same area you plan to allow them?
 If you answered yes to both, then you better add “plan to protect said garden” to that list.
+Or, plan to be out there supervising them during their range time.

 Chickens are pretty much certified professionals at five things: laying eggs, being adorable, pooping, eating, and digging.

 We read about this when we first got chickens, but didn’t really understand just how much damage they could do until after a good year in.
 They really liked to hang out (and poop) on our patio.
 We eventually fenced in that area to make a clean “poop free zone”, leaving them the rest of the yard to free range.
-We will go over that more in the Poop section.
-With time and a little compromise (I mean between the girls and us, not between hubby and I…) we came up with all sorts of hacks and tricks to keep our back yard beautiful, manageable, and useful, for both us and them.
-For example, strategically fencing certain areas, like around the base of young trees, to protect them from digging and damage.
+With time and a little creative thinking, we came up with all sorts of hacks and tricks to keep our back yard beautiful, manageable, and useful, for both us and them.
+For example, strategically fencing certain areas (like around the base of young trees or garden beds) to protect them from digging and damage.
 I will write up a post dedicated to “Gardening with Chickens” soon!

 If you do have some daytime predators, or if you want to limit access to certain areas of your yard – you should consider chicken tunnels, aka “chunnels” – in addition to their run!
 Essentially, it is giving them their own little fenced chicken highway around designated areas of the yard, rather than needing to fence in everything else.
 Depending on their design, chunnels could be rotated periodically to different locations.
 They could also be easily made against an existing fence or around the perimeter of a yard.